simul/simul.github.io/unity/index.md

 **CPU Level**: Sets depth of profiling tree for CPU.

-**Profiling** If true, enables CPU and GPU profiling for trueSKY.
+**Profiling**: If true, enables CPU and GPU profiling for trueSKY.
 The results will be updated every few frames, and shown in the text area beneath the "Profiling" checkbox.

 The Sky Sequence